Audiveris/audiveris/docs/_pages/updates.md

 ### 5.4 (on-going)

 - User Interface
+  - Ability to display some inters (augmentation dots by default) in jumbo mode
   - Ability to stop current book processing at next step end
   - Ability to clear the log window
 - Documentation